Skip to main content

 Environment Design for Habits: How to Make Good Behavior the Default

 This is environment design, and it might be the single highest-leverage habit intervention you can make.
+It pairs naturally with habit stacking and the broader building better habits framework, but it works as a standalone starting point.

 Why environment beats willpower